 How are you financing your education?
 What resources did you use to learn about financing options?

-My father is financing my education via his A Guide to Understanding the CPF—to whom I am very grateful for.
+My father is financing my education via his CPF account—to whom I am very grateful for.

 Are there any resources that would help you with career development that you’re not currently getting?